 Seeing a prospect in action on the golf course can be helpful for us in the evaluation process.
-However, it is not a primary evaluation tool for us and we rarely travel to tournaments outside of the New England.
+However, it is not a primary evaluation tool for us.
+We rarely travel to tournaments outside of New England.

 We encourage our strongest prospects to play in a tournament near Boston in the summer before their junior or senior year so we can combine an opportunity to see them play with an unofficial visit to campus.

 Even while we are interested in attracting the best players in the country to play at Harvard, we don’t believe that extensive travel to tournaments is necessary or an efficient use of our time.
 Following are a few of reasons for our limited recruiting travel:

 ● Watching players who have not expressed interest in Harvard and/or have not provided academic information is unlikely to be productive given the academic standards for admission to Harvard.

 ● We cannot talk to prospects at tournaments to get to know their thoughts and internal reactions to how they are playing - we can only observe.

 ● Watching a couple of holes, or portions of 1 or 2 rounds, provides a feel for how someone moves, or how someone reacts to good or bad shots - on those given days.
 But it's just a snapshot.
 To judge a player in that short period of time is challenging at best and we don't believe that it is the most productive use of time.

 Instead, we believe in evaluating a larger body of work as a student, golfer and person.
 We look at grades, test scores, leadership roles and extra-curricular activities to determine a prospect’s potential fit with Harvard.
 We evaluate your overall body of work as a golfer including long-term tournament results, length of time playing, practice routines, commitment to being the best you can be, etc. Finally, we use the quality of correspondence, phone calls, and in-person visits over a period of time provide a better evaluation for both parties.